IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Amazon S3 Storage (or Compatible)
 +++++++++++++++++++++++++++++++++

-The Dataverse software supports Amazon S3 storage as well as other S3-compatible stores (like Minio, Ceph RADOS S3 Gateway and many more) for files uploaded to your Dataverse installation.
+The Dataverse Software supports Amazon S3 storage as well as other S3-compatible stores (like Minio, Ceph RADOS S3 Gateway and many more) for files uploaded to your Dataverse installation.

 The Dataverse Software S3 driver supports multi-part upload for large files (over 1 GB by default - see the min-part-size option in the table below to change this).

-**Note:** The Dataverse Project Team is most familiar with AWS S3, and can provide support on its usage with the Dataverse software.
+**Note:** The Dataverse Project Team is most familiar with AWS S3, and can provide support on its usage with the Dataverse Software.
 Thanks to community contributions, the application's architecture also allows non-AWS S3 providers.
 The Dataverse Project Team can provide very limited support on these other providers.
 We recommend reaching out to the wider Dataverse Project Community if you have questions.

 First: Set Up Accounts and Access Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Dataverse software and the AWS SDK make use of the "AWS credentials profile file" and "AWS config profile file" located in
+The Dataverse Software and the AWS SDK make use of the "AWS credentials profile file" and "AWS config profile file" located in
 ``~/.aws/`` where ``~`` is the home directory of the user you run Payara as.
 This file can be generated via either of two methods described below: